Braid - multi-camera acquisition and tracking software

 Features

-• Hardware synchronized multiple camera acquisition using our open source hardware triggerbox
+- Hardware synchronized multiple camera acquisition using the lab's open source hardware triggerbox

 Documentation